EldridgeNetry/Imperial_college_capstone/Datasheet.md

    -  The temporal order matters: each new query is conditioned on all previous observations via the surrogate and acquisition.

 # Preprocessing and Uses

-Preprocessing
+## Preprocessing
-Inputs:
+  - Inputs:

-All inputs are already scaled to
+    - All inputs are already scaled to [0,1]
-[
-0
-,
-1
-]
-[0,1]; no additional scaling applied in the stored CSVs.

-Outputs:
+  - Outputs:

-Raw outputs are stored as provided by the BBO oracle.
+    - Raw outputs are stored as provided by the BBO

-In analysis notebooks, outputs may be normalised or standardised for modelling; these transformations are local to the analyses, not persisted to the main CSV files.

-Derived fields (in notebooks or auxiliary files):

-“Good vs bad” labels based on output percentiles (e.g. top 20% as good=1).

-Feature importance measures, residuals, and uncertainty summaries.

-Intended uses
+## Intended uses
-Evaluating and comparing optimisation strategies (e.g. different acquisition functions, hyperparameters).
+  - Evaluating and comparing optimisation strategies (e.g. different acquisition functions, hyperparameters).

-Training and assessing surrogate models for regression and classification.
+  - Training and assessing surrogate models for regression and classification.

-Studying exploration–exploitation trade‑offs and data‑efficiency under small budgets.
+  - Studying exploration–exploitation trade‑offs and data‑efficiency under small budgets.

-Educational demos for black‑box optimisation and sequential experimental design.

-Inappropriate uses
+## Inappropriate uses
-As a large-scale benchmark for generic ML tasks (dataset is small and highly specific).

-For any real‑world decision‑making (the underlying functions are synthetic/course-specific).

-For statistical analyses that assume i.i.d. sampling (the data are actively selected via an optimiser).
+  - ...

 # Distribution and Maintenance

-Location
+## Location

   The dataset is stored in this repository under the data/ directory.

   It is intended for:

-Course staff (assessment and review)
+  -  Course staff (assessment and review)

-Peers (feedback, learning)
+  -  Peers (feedback, learning)

-Potential future employers (portfolio), subject to course policies.
+  -  Potential future employers (portfolio), subject to course policies.

-Terms of use
+## Terms of use

   Provided under the terms of the capstone programme and hosting platform.
   Intended primarily for educational and demonstrative purposes.

-Any reuse should:

-Acknowledge the BBO capstone context.
+  Any reuse should acknowledge the BBO capstone context.

   Note that the underlying functions and initial samples were course‑provided.

-Maintenance
+## Maintenance
-Maintainer: student author of this repository.
+  -  Maintainer: student author of this repository.

-Changes (e.g. corrections, additional queries) should be documented in:
+  -  Changes (e.g. corrections, additional queries) should be documented in: CHANGELOG.md

-CHANGELOG.md, and/or

-Versioned filenames (e.g. function_1_v2.csv).
+  -  Versioned filenames (e.g. function_1_v2).